Plumsail/forms-docs/Public/integrations/google-sheets.rst

       :maxdepth: 1

       Add row to Excel Table (Office365) or Google Sheet from Public Web Form <../how-to/excel-single-row>
-      Use table to add rows to Excel (Office365) or Google Sheet from Public Web Form <../how-to/excel-datatable>
+      Use Data Table to add rows to Excel (Office365) or Google Sheet from Public Web Form <../how-to/excel-datatable>

 Zapier
 --------------------------------------------------